awsdocs/aws-java-developer-guide-v2/doc_source/java_cloudwatch-events_code_examples.md

         }
     }
 ```
-+  For API details, see [PutRule](https://docs.aws.amazon.com/goto/SdkForJavaV2/eventbridge-2015-10-07/PutRule) in *AWS SDK for Java 2\.x API Reference*\.
++  For API details, see [PutRule](https://docs.aws.amazon.com/goto/SdkForJavaV2/monitoring-2010-08-01/PutRule) in *AWS SDK for Java 2\.x API Reference*\.

 ### Send events<a name="cloudwatch-events_PutEvents_java_topic"></a>

 The following code example shows how to send Amazon CloudWatch Events events\.

 **SDK for Java 2\.x**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/cloudwatch#readme)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/cloudwatch#readme)\.

 ```